 3. It follows that a critical incident might require:

 - - the calling out of the emergency services

 and that media interest could be high.

 4. Examples of critical incidents would include:

 - An occurrence or outbreak of a contagious disease, such as meningitis.

-In order to ensure a centrally co-ordinated response, all critical incidents should be reported to the Secretariat, via the Office of the University Secretary (34011; firstname.lastname@example.org), or — in his absence — the University Security team.
+In order to ensure a centrally co-ordinated response, all critical incidents should be reported to the Secretariat, via the Office of the University Secretary (34011; University-Secretary@leeds.ac.uk), or — in her absence — the University Security team.